-We provide support to refugees, asylum seekers, immigration detainees and other people who are vulnerable as a result of migration.
+We provide help and support to refugees, asylum seekers, immigration detainees and other people who are vulnerable as a result of migration.

-We do this through a range of services and programs that protect and uphold the health, dignity and wellbeing of vulnerable migrants.
-We also work to reconnect family members whose loss of contact is caused by international or internal conflict, war and disaster.
+We do this through a range of migration programs services and programs that protect and uphold the health, dignity and wellbeing of vulnerable migrants.
+We also provide services to reconnect family members whose loss of contact is caused by international or internal conflict, war and disaster.

 Tracing and restoring family links »